 - American Craft Council Show - Winter 2013 (Baltimore, MD)

-Although our gallery in Cincinnati has technically been open (by appointment only) for much of the year, it is finally getting the final touches (furniture, track lighting, signage, etc).
+Although our gallery in Cincinnati has technically been open (by appointment only) for much of the year, it has finally received the final touches (furniture, track lighting, signage, etc).
 In addition to being open to the public, Nicholas also hosts several events per year to encourage collectors, designers, architects, art procureres, and local business owners to come mingle.
 Send us an email (firstname.lastname@example.org) if you would like an invitation to the next event; you will certainly not regret it!

 Keep your eyes on the office walls of the President of the Georgia Federation on NBC's hit television show, "Revolution."
 Their set decorator purchased a few of Nicholas' metal designs for the walls, and as this little teaser to the right shows, they look great with the decor!
 The shows were just recently filmed with Nicholas' metal artwork in the last couple of months, and have begun airing as of 2 weeks ago.